 TU Delft’s ‘Coming to Delft Service’ organizes many workshops and events throughout the year.
 Some available for employees and, if applicable, their accompanying partners.
 A good opportunity to meet other internationals who also recently started a new position at TU Delft.
 All workshops and information meetings are facilited by (external) experts from the field.

 Quite a few workshops are exclusively for partners, because they are focussed on supporting partners in finding a job in The Netherlands.
 If you want to know whether you can join, just contact the Coming to Delft Service team.

 The information meetings and networking events are open to all TU Delft employees and their partners.
 With these meeting we try to provide you with useful information and a platform to connect with others.
 We hope to see you soon in one of the events!

 Job Search Essentials (part of the Dual Career Programme)

 The workshops are thematically coordinated in order to achieve the best result, therefore, enrolments are only possible for the whole workshop programme and not for an individual workshop only.
 You will work on your CV, motivation letter, pitch with the trainers.
 Tips and self-help resources will be shared to improve and strengthen your LinkedIn profile.

 Besides getting trained about the Dutch job market, you will also get to know your peer participants who might be in a similar situation as you are.
-After the final workshop, we have lunch together and a professional photographer will take your profile picture for your LinkedIn profile (if possible due to COVID regulations).
+After the final workshop, we have lunch together and a professional photographer will take your profile picture for your LinkedIn profile.

 Unlock your potential (part of the Dual Career Programme)

 The aim of this workshop is to give a starting point to reflect on your work and life skills and how you can adapt these to the opportunities and challenges of life as an expatriate partner.
 The content will be a mix of interactive, practical and informative sessions.